cosmicjs/nodejs-website-boilerplate/README.md

 #Node.js Website Boilerplate
 The Node.js Website Boilerplate is a website template can be used as a starting point to build a website that satisfies some basic use cases like dynamic pages, blog and contact form.
 ##Features
-1. Fully responsive down to mobile w/ Bootstrap framework<br />
+1. Fully responsive down to mobile w/ Bootstrap<br />
 2. SEO ready<br />
-3. A contact form that sends an email to your email(s) of choice and to Cosmic JS for reference<br />
+3. A contact form that sends an email to your email(s) of choice and to Cosmic JS for easy reference<br />
 4. Full-site search functionality<br />
 5. All content is easily mangaged in Cosmic JS including pages, blog and contact info.